LeahRoberts/DISCus/README.rst

 **Automated:**

-The python script, *CIRQUE_create_reference.py*, can automatically generate a fasta pseudo-reference and bed file reference for analysis with DiSCO using a fasta file of the genome of interest.
+The python script, *CIRQUE_create_reference.py*, can automatically generate a fasta pseudo-reference, bed file reference and coordinates file for analysis with DiSCO using a fasta file of the genome of interest.
 The script takes in four arguments and can be exected as shown below::

  $ python CIRQUE_create_reference.py <genome_sequence.fasta> <start_coordinate> <end_coordinate> <filename>